CallaJun/Practice-Problems/Problems.md

 5. Write a method that takes in a string, and prints out “Hello, {NAME}!”
 The method does not return anything.
 If “Calla” was passed into the method, the program would print out, “Hello, Calla!”

 6. Write a method that takes in a string, and returns that string after extracting all of its vowels.
 You may create a separate isVowel method if you please.

+Patronus Search: Write a program that asks a user to input a patronus, and then outputs the name of a witch or wizard who produces it and their Hogwarts house.
+Example: The user inputs "doe" and the program outputs "Severus Snape" and "Slytherin."
+Use the file "data.txt" for the patronus/witch/wizard/house data.
+You may not alter the data, or hardcode it into your program.
+Rather, your program must read data from the file.